Who will challenge Susan Collins? Crowdfunding site to unseat senator crashes after Kavanaugh speech

 With Collins voting yes, Kavanaugh’s confirmation is all but certain.
 A floor vote is scheduled to take place tomorrow.

-Opponents of Collins have been raising money via Crowdpac, a nonprofit crowdfunding website, and by some accounts have taken in more than $2 million to date.
-However, the site was unavailable as of Friday afternoon.
-Instead, visitors were greeted with a 503 error message reading, “backend fetch failed” or “internal server error.”
-Users on Twitter speculated that the failure was due to a surge in traffic.
-I reached out to Crowdpac for more insight and will update if I hear back.
+Opponents of Collins have been raising money via Crowdpac, a nonprofit crowdfunding website, and have taken in more than $2 million to date.
+However, the site was unavailable for an extended period of time on Friday afternoon.
+Instead, visitors were greeted with a 503 error message reading “backend fetch failed” or “internal server error.”
+Users on Twitter immediately speculated that the failure was due to a surge in traffic.

+Reached for comment, a Crowdpac spokesperson confirmed that the site was overwhelmed by a surge in visitors and an influx in donors, and offered the following statement from its CEO, Gisel Kordestani:

+“While our servers being down was an unfortunate side effect of the tremendous surge in participation we’ve seen since Kavanaugh’s nomination, our site is back up.
+Whether supporters want to continue pledging to Susan Collins’ eventual Democratic opponent, or start a run for office in Maine or anywhere in the country, our team is standing by to help power civic engagement.

-Collins is up for reelection in 2020, and while no Democrat has officially challenged the longtime senator yet, whoever does will have lots of money to play with.
+Collins is up for reelection in 2020, and while no Democrat has emerged as an official challenger to the longtime senator yet, whoever does could end up with lots of money to play with.
+So who might step up?
+In July, Cathleen London, a physician and inventor based in Milbridge, announced plans to challenge Collins, although it’s unclear how viable a candidate she’ll turn out to be.
+In practical terms, 2020 is a long way off.

-Is anyone else having difficulty accessing the @Crowdpac page to fund Susan Collins’ opponent?
-It’s not loading for me. https://t.co/pVr6c7QyJ3
+Collins has criticized the crowdfunding effort as bribery, since the campaign creators said they will only accept the funds if Collins voted yes on Kavanaugh, the Washington Post reported.
+The fundraisers had promised not to charge donors if Collins voted no.